dlokas159/Lokas-Daniel-Portfolio/engineering-files/dailyjournal.md

 10-10-2025: Practiced using all three laser cutters to ensure proficiency.
 Also 3D printed a sample car model to test printer functionality.

-📎 Link to Capstone Design Specs
- (Insert actual design specs link)
-📎 Link to Capstone Project GitHub Folder
- (Insert actual GitHub capstone link)

-❓Additional Work Not Listed
+---

+# What I've Been Working On

-Aside from the listed projects, I have also been experimenting with CAD software to design parts for the robotic arm.
-I’ve spent time learning Fusion 360 and Tinkercad to create models that can be 3D printed.
+Aside from the listed projects i’ve spent time learning Fusion 360 and Tinkercad to create models that can be 3D printed.
 I’m also becoming more familiar with Arduino so that I can eventually control the robotic arm electronically.
-My next steps will involve writing simple control code for motor movement and testing the assembly of the cup holder prototype.
+Our next steps will involve writing simple control code for motor movement and testing the assembly of the cup holder.